alncat/opusDSD/README.md

 dsdsh prepare_multi starfile D apix masks numb --volumes VOLUMES
 ```
 The details about each argument can be checked using ```dsdsh prepare_multi -h```
-The prepare_multi commands will create a pkl file that contains the
+The prepare_multi commands will create a pkl file that contains the parameters of defined bodies, which will be ***stored in the same directory
+as the starfile***.

-After executing all these steps, you have all pkls and files required for running opus-DSD in the program directory ( You can specify any directories you like in the command arguments ).
+After executing these steps, you have all pkls and files required for running opus-DSD2.

 # training <a name="training"></a>